 Record the name as it appears in the earliest document for the ancestor.

 As you’re researching an ancestor, you often do not come across the earliest recording of their name.
 What do you do?

 The earliest record of the name is suspected to be incorrect even though it pre-dates other documents.
 What do you do?

-An individual changed their name at some point in their life (Anglicized their surname, hides from the law, disowns their family, or is disowned by their family).
+Perhaps an individual changed his name at some point in his life.
+For example, he might have Anglicized his surname, hidden from the law, disowned his family, or the family disowned him.
 What do you do?

 ↪️ Are you new to genealogy?
 Grab your copy of this FREE Beginner Guide: